sora7/kiririn-grabber/README.md

      "sankaku_tag1_tag2_more_tag_PICS.txt"

 with direct links to pics.
+It will be placed in "pics" folder.

 ##KEYS